Machame route 6 days Itinerary

 Day 4 : Barranco Camp to Barafu Camp

-Day 5 : Barafu Camp - Summit - Mweka Camp
+Day 5 : Barafu Camp to Uhuru Summit to Mweka Camp

 6 days Machame route Kilimanjaro Itinerary: Inclusion and Exclusions